Markov semigroups with hypocoercive-type generator in Infinite Dimensions: Ergodicity and Smoothing: Introduction

-A more detailed content and organization of the paper is as follows.
-In Section 2 we describe the finite dimensional models relevant to our analysis.
-The H\"ormander type generators we consider, have principal part spanned by at least one field $Z_{0}$ which together with the term of first order $B$ generate fields $Z_{j+1} \equiv [B,Z_j]$, $j=0,..,N-1$ spanning the full Lie algebra.
-Therefore by H\"ormander theorem, (see e.g. \cite{H1}, \cite{BLU}, \cite{CSCV} and references therein), such semigroups have strong smoothing property.
-Motivatd by \cite{V} we will refer to these generators as to {\em hypocoercive} type operators (see Remark \ref{remhypocoer}).
-In this section we describe a systematic inductive method for quantitative short time smoothing estimates (with prescribed algebraic time factor) for derivations of any order in the direction of the fields $Z_j$, originally developed in \cite{MO_thesis}.
-This method is based on pointwise estimates of carefully chosen quadratic expressions (Lyapunov functions), generalising previous results (\cite{HN}, \cite{V}) where analysis was carried out in suitable functional spaces with a natural reference measure and only for first order derivatives.
-A motivation for obtaining pointwise estimates comes from the fact that in the infinite dimensional situation we are interested in this paper, typically one does not have any reference measure.
-As a consequence, since we do not have integration by parts trick at our disposal, generally we need to sacrifice estimates in direction of $B$. \\ In Section 3 we provide a general construction of Markov semigroups in infinite dimensional setup with an underlying space given as a subset of an infinite product space (including an infinite product of noncompact Lie algebras).
-We improve there on the results described in \cite{DKZ2011} for semigroups with all generating fields present in the principal part of the generator.
-First of all we relax the conditions on the structure of the Lie groups and the principal part.
-Secondly we get a generalisation of the allowed interaction including a second order perturbation part dependent on fields acting on different coordinates.
-Additionally to that we prove stronger finite speed of propagation of information estimates providing a tree bound decay when derivatives with respect many different coordinates act on the semigroup.
-This in particular allows us to prove smoothness of the semigroups in our general infinite dimensional setup filling the important gap in the literature (one may also expect that our estimates will provide some additional information about equilibrium measure).
+In Section 3 we provide a general construction of Markov semigroups in an infinite dimensional setup with the underlying space given as a subset of an infinite product space (including an infinite product of noncompact Lie algebras).
+We improve on the results described in \cite{DKZ2011} for semigroups with all generating fields present in the principal part of the generator.
+Firstly, we relax the conditions on the structure of the Lie groups and the principal part.
+Secondly, we obtain a generalisation of the allowed interaction including a second order perturbation part dependent on fields acting on different coordinates.
+In addition, we prove stronger finite speed of propagation of information estimates providing a tree bound decay when derivatives with respect to many different coordinates act on the semigroup.
+This in particular allows us to prove smoothness of the semigroups in our general infinite dimensional setup, thus filling an important gap in the literature (one may also expect that our estimates will provide some additional information about the equilibrium measure).
 Additionally this allows to provide some new criteria for ergodicity of the semigroups.
-In Section 4 we provide a strategy for proving existence of invariant measures for a semigroup.
-Assuming a Liapunov type condition for a generator of a finite dimensional case acting on a suitable unbounded function with compact level sets, we formulate conditions on the interaction allowing to apply a weak compactness criterion for the generator of the non product semigroup constructed in Section 3.
-In general it is an art how to apply our criterion to particular models.
-We provide number of explicit examples of applications in \cite{MVII}.